A few of the advantages of traveling light

 I think I have found an Ultra Compact, all in the pockets, way from hot to freezing.
 One holy grail of travel light?

-When you start to feel cold in your basic shirt and trousers, e g a tropical dress or one for a colder climate, it's time to put on more clothes.
+When you start to feel cold in your basic shirt and trousers, e. g. a tropical dress or one for a colder climate, it's time to put on more clothes.

 The problem is to design clothes that has a high Warmth-to-Compressed-Volume ratio.

-E.g. for the compact and warming wind jacket I have listed some 10 important features for design and material to look for when buying or ordering from a tailor.
+E.g. for the compact and warm wind jacket I have listed some 10 important features for design and material to look for when buying or ordering from a tailor.
 How many can you suggest?
 If you are buying a US$ 80 wind jacket it is good to know what to look for to get the best one.
 And how to possibly modify it to make it better.

 I checked the light wind jackets in the outdoor equipment shop.
 Some of them didn't have several features which are crucial when it comes to keeping you as warm as possible.